mlab817/ridemap-php/README.md

 5. (Optional) Run `php artisan optimize` in the command line / terminal to cache the views, routes, and config to speed up the app.

-### Git Version Control

-1. Clone the repository to the server using `git clone https://github.com/mlab817/ridemap-php.git`.
-Replace the provided repository URL with your repo url.
-2. Duplicate the `.env.example` and rename to `.env` using `cp .env.example .env`.
-3. Update the configuration values similar to the above.
-4. Run `composer install` and `npm install` to install the dependencies.
-5. Run `npm run prod` to build the js and css assets.

-Note: For the database, you can dump your local database and restore it in the server database.

 ## Mobiles Apps

 Mobile apps are used to collect data for the ridership demand.
 There